Dcode99/rPublisher/README.md

 Individual contributions:
 Both:
-  Created database designs and determined attributes Created github repositories to share files
+  Created database designs and determined attributes Imported CSV files
 Dillon:
-  Imported CSV files
+  Created github repositories to share files
   Worked on implementing API.py
+  Started on a DBtools.py to use for handling rabbitMQ

 Nathan:

 Project design:
   Language: Python